dartoos-dev/eo_color/README.md

 }
 ```

-All Material Design colors — and related accent colors — have been implemented.
+All Material Design colors — along with their respective accent-colors — have been implemented.

 For a complete list of colors or more detailed information about any color (hex
 codes, indexes, opacity, etc.):